ACTCollaboration/moby2/docs/get_solid_angle.rst

 can be loaded through StructDB and reduced further, e.g. to get an average solid angle and associated error estimate.

+Some basic summarization can be triggered through the output.summaries configuration settings; see below.

 Configuration options
 =====================

+For a starting point, see this example:
+:download:`get_solid_angle.in <params/get_solid_angle.in>`.

 The main groups in the configuration file are: